María Luisa Manrique de Lara y Gonzaga

 María Luisa Manrique de Lara y Gonzaga, Marchioness of la Laguna, 11th Countess of Paredes (April 17, 1649 – September 4, 1721) was by birth member of the House of Gonzaga and Vicereine of New Spain by virtue of marriage.

 Early life

-She was born as the eldest daughter of Vespasiano Vincenzo Gonzaga (1621–1687), Viceroy of Valencia, and María Inés Manrique de Lara, 10th Countess of Paredes de Nava.
-Her siblings included Maria Josefa, future Marquesa de Malpica, Isabella and Diego who both died young.
+She was born as the eldest daughter of Vespasiano Vincenzo Gonzaga (1621–1687), Viceroy of Valencia, and his wife, María Inés Manrique de Lara, 10th Countess of Paredes de Nava (d.
+1679).
+Her siblings included Maria Josefa (b.
+1660), future Marquesa de Malpica, Isabella and Diego who both died young.

 Biography

 She married Tomás de la Cerda, 3rd Marquis of la Laguna de Camero Viejo, thus becoming vicereine of New Spain from 1680 to 1686.

 In 1680, The Cabildo commissioned two triumphal arches for the arrival of the Marquises of la Laguna de Camero Viejo, the new Viceroys, to Mexico City.
 The first, displayed in Santo Domingo, was created by Carlos de Sigüenza y Góngora.
 The second, displayed in the Mexico City Cathedral, was the allegorical Neptune of Sor Juana Inés de la Cruz.
 Sor Juana compares the new Viceroy with Neptune and his wife, Maria Luisa, with Amphitrite, the goddess of the sea.

 The only son of María Luisa, José María de la Cerda y Manrique de Lara was born on July 5, 1683, and Sor Juana also dedicated poems to the event.
 He was baptized on July 14, 1683, by the Archbishop Aguiar y Seijas in the Metropolitan Cathedral of Mexico City.